Round mirror made of carved polychrome wood with fruit and vegetable motifs

 Description

-Round mirror made of carved polychrome wood featuring Robbian motifs, fruit and vegetable designs, lacquered in pastel colors with natural earth tones.
+Round mirror made of carved polychrome wood featuring Robbian motifs, fruit and vegetable patterns, lacquered in pastel colors with natural earth tones.
 Modern beveled mirror.
 Originating from around 1980 and crafted in Tuscany by Chelini Firenze, in perfect condition.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details